What is meant by the term “individual with a disability”?

 What accommodations and/or services can be made?

-Reasonable accommodations are made once the Accommodation Intake Form and appropriate documentation is received and an intake meeting has been conducted.
+Reasonable accommodations are made once the Accommodation Intake Form and appropriate documentation are received and an intake meeting has been conducted.
 Some examples of accommodations include extended time on exams, reduced distraction testing location, and the use of a computer for written exams.
-Services can include academic coaching on topics such as time management, organization and stress management.
+Services can include academic coaching on topics such as time management, organization, and stress management.
 Coaching sessions are provided through one-on-one and group instruction on a first come first served basis by appointment.